RishitToteja/rishittoteja.github.io/_news/announcement_17.md

 related_posts: false
 ---

-Got offer from Microsoft as a research Fellow with the PROSE team.
+Got offer from Microsoft as a Research Fellow with the PROSE team.